About The Abolitionist Roundtable

 Washington is a lecturer and freelance writer on constitutional law, legal history, politics, and critical race theory.
 He has written over a dozen law review articles and several books, including "The Inseparability of Law and Morality: The Constitution, Natural Law and the Rule of Law" (UPA, 2002).
 Washington's latest book is “The Nuremberg Trials: Last Tragedy of the Holocaust” (UPA, 2008).

 Del Marsh is a local businessman, entrepreneur, husband, and father with a passion to see God's people free and prosperous.
 He is a conservative that believes in small government, strong traditional values, and strong national defense.
 He speaks boldly about virtue and wholeness (Word of God) the best foundation of a free republic for those seeking to launch their destiny.
 A Philanthropist and Local Speaker, Board member of Macomb Right to Life of Michigan, former Wayne County precinct delegate, and member of the Eastside Republican Club.
 Recognizing a need at Joshua's Trail and under the direction of Pastor Yuille, answering God's call he launched the JT Book Store, JT Newsletter, and The Sally M. Yuille Life Project.
-He also became an Abolitionist Round Table member on AM 1600 WAAM Ann Arbor heard every Saturday from 4 p.m. - 6 p.m.
+He also became an Abolitionist on A.R.T of Michigan, heard on AM 1600 WAAM Ann Arbor Saturday from 7 a.m. - 8 a.m Visit his web site artofmichigan.com.
 His wish is to see our American Heritage restored in our schools and people free to receive heaven smile on our hearts.
-You can contact Del by email at email@example.com.
+You can contact Del by email at firstname.lastname@example.org.